dmarshaq/cnotes.h/README.md

 ### :hammer_and_wrench: Manual Setup

-Below is the manual workflow of how meta-program is built and ran on the source file.
+Below is the manual workflow of how meta program is built and ran on the source file.

 #### 1. Obtain the header
 Copy `cnotes.h` into your project.
 No other files are required.